 ‘There’s a lot more to it than babies’

-When it comes to the dozen or so sonographers employed at Western Maryland Health System, a common answer is returned when they are asked what they wish people knew about their job.
+When it comes to the dozen or so sonographers employed at UPMC Western Maryland, a common answer is returned when they are asked what they wish people knew about their job.

 “There’s a lot more to it than babies,” sonographer Julie Hartman said.
 “We probably do 50 different types of ultrasounds, including ones on location in the operating room, in recovery rooms, portables (when the machine goes to the patient) on newborn babies and in areas like the Intensive Care Unit.”